 Amsterdam has long had a firm grip upon the world’s psyche.
 Its fascinating culture, home to historic canals, old churches, famous artists and, of course, the Red Light District, makes it such an inviting destination.

 But as larger amounts of people travel to the city, they’re discovering that Amsterdam is so much more than what meets the eye.
 It is a city for walking and biking along the ancient streets, past buildings that date back 500 years.

 When you aren’t gawking at the colorful canal houses, you’ll be exploring their history at one of the many fascinating local museums.
 To make the most of your experience, here are the best things to do in Amsterdam.

-In a city of amazing churches, you know Westerkerk has to be something special to be the most popular.
+In a city of amazing churches, you know Westerkerk has to be something special in order to be the city’s most popular.
 Construction of this church was completed in 1630 in breathtaking Renaissance-style architecture.
 But Westerkerk is unique in its own right, with several Gothic influences inside and out.

 The church features a 280ft (85m) tower, known as Langer Jan or, simply, Tall John.
 The tower is the tallest in Amsterdam, allowing Westerkerk to stand out among the stunning skyline.
 Langer Jan’s tip is a replica of the Emperor’s crown.
 This was added to commemorate the Austrian Emperor Maximilian.

 After gawking from the streets, head inside and explore the ancient organ that out-dates the church along with the marble columns added in the 20th century in celebration of Rembrandt.
 The famous artist was buried outside of the church over 300 years prior and later placed within the church walls.